 From 1 January 2022, Intrastat declarations will only apply to movements of goods between Northern Ireland and the EU (and vice versa).
 Therefore, the 2021 requirement for businesses in Great Britain to continue to submit Intrastat reports for Arrivals will cease.

 While HMRC have taken a relatively light touch to Customs declarations and procedural requirements throughout 2021, 2022 will see things return to business as usual with penalties for incorrect Customs declarations.
 Read more on penalties for Customs Duty errors.

 Get help with Customs declarations

 While you can delegate Customs procedures to a freight forwarder or logistics company, if there are errors in Customs declarations for your goods, it is your business that will be liable for any penalties (which can be charged even if there is no duty payable).
-If you need help with your declarations or simply want to validate the service you are getting from an agent, please get in touch with Hakan Henningsson or Juliet Wallwork.
+If you need help with your declarations or simply want to validate the service you are getting from an agent, please get in touch with Hakan Henningsson, Juliet Wallwork or Matthew Clark.